LeahChercham/master_project/README.md

 # Endpoints
 ## Documentation

-Expected were four endpoints: generate prediction for a specific date, get predictions for a specific date, get predictions and true labels for a date range, get version of software and data
+Expected were four endpoints: generate prediction for a specific date, get predictions for a specific date, get predictions and true labels for a date range, get version of software and data.
+I decided to group generate prediction for a specific date and get predictions for a specific date.

+### Generate and get prediction for a specific date, GET /prediction/{date}/
+This endpoint takes a paramater date which has to be of format string "YYYY-MM-DD".
+It sends back the mean temperature prediction for that specific date at 0, 3, 6, 9 , 12, 15, 18, 21 hours.
+It sends also back, if date is before today-1 the true mean temperature for those time stamps.
+If the date is in the future, it only sends back the predictions.

+### Get version of software and data, GET /version/
+This endpoint doesn't take any parameter and sends back the version specified in the config.ini file, as well as the params used to get the weather data.

+### Generate and get prediction for a period, GET /combined_predictions/{start_date}/{end_date}
+This endpoint takes two paramaters start_date and end_date which both  to be of format string "YYYY-MM-DD". have It sends back the mean temperature prediction for the dates of the range between start and end_date for the hours 0, 3, 6, 9 , 12, 15, 18, 21 of those dates.
+It sends also back, if the range is before today-1 the true mean temperature for those time stamps.
+If the date is in the future, it only sends back the predictions.

+### Endpoint tests
+The endpoint tests are defined in the file tests/test_api.py.
+Those are executed before pushing the new docker image to ghcr.io

-## Logging
+# Logging
-The logging is done regularly
+The logging is done regularly using the logging librairie from python.
+The log file is api.log

 # Running the App
 Instructions to install dependencies, run the app, build the docker image, test the api.